-From Sunday 30th March Heatherwood and Wexham Park Hospitals NHS Foundation Trust will be extending its visiting hours in all wards.
+Heatherwood and Wexham Park Hospitals NHS Foundation Trust has extended its visiting hours in all wards.

 We need to have some things in place to ensure that open visiting doesn’t interfere with nursing and clinical needs, and doesn’t adversely affect the quality of any patient’s stay while in hospital.
 We have guidelines in a ‘Code of Conduct’ that we ask all visitors to follow, and this is available on every ward and listed with each department below.